josh-clsn/Atlas-Dweb-Install/project-structure.md

 - `build-installer.bat` - Windows script to build the installer
 - `build-installer-linux.sh` - Linux script to build the installer
-- `generate-checksum.sh` - Script to generate checksums for verification

 ## GitHub Files